This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 You could also put 5% of your net income into the Giving bucket and volunteer 5% of your time.
 There are 24 hours in a day and 168 hours in a week.
 5% of each day is 1 hour and 12 minutes.
 5% of each week is 8 hours, 24 minutes.

-While “2 hours for extra service for the benefit of others, without pay” might sound like a lot, it’s pretty close to the 1 hour and 12 minutes amount, which is 5% of each day.
+While “2 hours for extra service for the benefit of others, without pay” might sound like a lot, it’s close to the 1 hour and 12 minutes amount, which is 5% of each day.

 “If you really feel you can’t spare the money right now, then give your time to a cause. … There are many ways to give back.” – Kieron Sweeney